loda-lang/loda-programs/programs/oeis/list6.md

 * [A314252](http://oeis.org/A314252) ([L17 program](314/A314252.asm)): Coordination sequence Gal.5.295.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314253](http://oeis.org/A314253) ([L23 program](314/A314253.asm)): Coordination sequence Gal.6.627.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314254](http://oeis.org/A314254) ([L03 program](314/A314254.asm)): Coordination sequence Gal.6.628.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314668](http://oeis.org/A314668) ([L15 program](314/A314668.asm)): Coordination sequence Gal.6.115.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314669](http://oeis.org/A314669) ([L20 program](314/A314669.asm)): Coordination sequence Gal.6.216.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314669](http://oeis.org/A314669) ([L15 program](314/A314669.asm)): Coordination sequence Gal.6.216.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314670](http://oeis.org/A314670) ([L19 program](314/A314670.asm)): Coordination sequence Gal.5.50.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314670](http://oeis.org/A314670) ([L15 program](314/A314670.asm)): Coordination sequence Gal.5.50.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314671](http://oeis.org/A314671) ([L30 program](314/A314671.asm)): Coordination sequence Gal.5.95.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314671](http://oeis.org/A314671) ([L15 program](314/A314671.asm)): Coordination sequence Gal.5.95.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314672](http://oeis.org/A314672) ([L20 program](314/A314672.asm)): Coordination sequence Gal.4.38.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314672](http://oeis.org/A314672) ([L15 program](314/A314672.asm)): Coordination sequence Gal.4.38.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314674](http://oeis.org/A314674) ([L17 program](314/A314674.asm)): Coordination sequence Gal.4.58.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314674](http://oeis.org/A314674) ([L15 program](314/A314674.asm)): Coordination sequence Gal.4.58.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314677](http://oeis.org/A314677) ([L16 program](314/A314677.asm)): Coordination sequence Gal.3.10.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314680](http://oeis.org/A314680) ([L21 program](314/A314680.asm)): Coordination sequence Gal.6.149.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314683](http://oeis.org/A314683) ([L13 program](314/A314683.asm)): Coordination sequence Gal.6.130.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314684](http://oeis.org/A314684) ([L30 program](314/A314684.asm)): Coordination sequence Gal.6.149.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314685](http://oeis.org/A314685) ([L19 program](314/A314685.asm)): Coordination sequence Gal.3.16.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314692](http://oeis.org/A314692) ([L23 program](314/A314692.asm)): Coordination sequence Gal.5.81.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314706](http://oeis.org/A314706) ([L27 program](314/A314706.asm)): Coordination sequence Gal.6.130.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314708](http://oeis.org/A314708) ([L17 program](314/A314708.asm)): Coordination sequence Gal.5.65.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.